Plug-and-Play Diffusion Meets ADMM: Dual-Variable Coupling for Robust Medical Image Reconstruction: Experiments

 \subsection{Experimental Settings}

-\paragraph{CT Dataset \& Pre-processing.} We utilize the AbdomenCT-1K dataset~\citep{Ma-2021-AbdomenCT-1K}, which contains 1112 CT scans from 12 medical centers.
+\paragraph{CT Dataset \& Pre-processing.} We utilize the AbdomenCT-1K dataset~\citep{Ma2021AbdomenCT1K}, which contains 1112 CT scans from 12 medical centers.
 We employ 104,534 slices from 219 patients for training the diffusion prior, reserving six distinct patients (2,894 slices) for evaluation.
 All slices are resized to 256$\times$256.
-We use the \texttt{torch-radon}\footnote{\url{https://github.com/carterbox/torch-radon}} library to simulate parallel-beam (PB) geometry.
-For {Sparse-View CT}, we uniformly sample 20 views from $[0^\circ, 180^\circ)$; for {Limited-Angle CT}, we utilize a restricted angular range of $[0^\circ, 90^\circ]$ with 90 views. \textit{Detailed settings are provided in Appendix \ref{app:exp_settings}.}
+We use the \texttt{torch-radon} library to simulate parallel-beam (PB) geometry.
+For {Sparse-View CT}, we uniformly sample 20 views from $[0, 180)^\circ$; for {Limited-Angle CT}, we utilize a restricted angular range of $[0, 90]^\circ$ with 90 views. \textit{Detailed settings are provided in Appendix \ref{app:exp_settings}.}

-\paragraph{MRI Dataset \& Pre-processing.} We conduct experiments on the fastMRI knee dataset~\citep{zbontar2018fastMRI}.
-We utilize the test dataset provided by \cite{zhang2025improving}, comprising 96 slices.
+\paragraph{MRI Dataset \& Pre-processing.} We conduct experiments on the fastMRI brain dataset~\citep{zbontar2018fastMRI}.
+We evaluate on a 200-slice test subset following the same single-coil protocol used by the competing diffusion solvers.
 The complex-valued images are cropped to $320 \times 320$.
 Crucially, we simulate single-coil acquisition to rigorously evaluate the method's performance under extreme undersampling conditions where parallel imaging gains (from coil sensitivity maps) are unavailable.
 To simulate accelerated acquisition, we employ 1D equidistant Cartesian masks with acceleration factors of $6\times$ and $10\times$.
 We choose this equidistant sampling pattern over random subsampling because it reflects realistic clinical deployment.
 More importantly, it generates highly coherent artifacts that are substantially more difficult to remove compared to the incoherent artifacts resulting from random sampling~\cite{knoll2019assessment}.
 For the proposed Spectral Homogenization in the complex domain, we apply the frequency-domain modulation to the real and imaginary channels separately.

 \paragraph{Implementation Details.} We adopt the EDM framework~\citep{karras2022elucidating} for training the diffusion prior.
 For CT task, we train the model from scratch on AbdomenCT-1K.
-For MRI task, we utilize the pre-trained checkpoints (trained on fastMRI knee data) provided by~\citep{zheng2025inversebench}.
-All PnPDP methods are evaluated with the same pre-trained diffusion prior and under an identical compute budget of 50 NFEs, ensuring a strictly controlled and fair comparison.
-All experiments are conducted on a single NVIDIA RTX 4090 GPU.
+For MRI task, all PnPDP methods are evaluated with the same pre-trained MRI diffusion prior provided by \citet{zheng2025inversebench}.
+All experiments are conducted on a single NVIDIA RTX 4090 GPU unless otherwise specified.